ChristianPritz/paw_statistics/README.md

 ---
 ## Known issues

-• The deployed model (model_torch.pt) performs less accurately than the Detectron2 version (model.pth) due to limitations in model tracing, resulting in:
+* The deployed model (model_torch.pt) performs less accurately than the Detectron2 version (model.pth) due to limitations in model tracing, resulting in:

-  – a higher false-negative rate
+  - a higher false-negative rate

-  – increased keypoint and bounding box placement error
+  - increased keypoint and bounding box placement error

-• reduced accuracy when paws are closely spaced
+* reduced keypoint placement accuracy when paws are closely spaced